 - you may be able to avoid a driver’s license suspension.

-In this article, our Las Vegas DUI defense attorneys will answer the following key questions:
+In this article, our Las Vegas DUI defense attorneys will answer the following key questions about reducing DUI to reckless driving.
+Also listen to our informative podcast:

 - 1. Can my DUI get reduced to reckless driving in Nevada?